wastevensv/old-blog/_posts/2015-04-18-Spring-Cleaning.md

 date:   2015-04-18 16:00:00
 categories: jekyll update
 photo: /img/2015-04-18-basement.jpg
+summary: Today 3 more truckloads of stuff left my basement.
+One was mostly cardboard and went to the dump.
+The next two loads went to a local electronics recycling center.
 ---
 Today 3 more truckloads of stuff left my basement.
 One was mostly cardboard and went to the dump.
 I didn't have much attachment to any of that.